Curtis2012/dewheater/README.md

 Dew heater controller for allksycam.

-Help with testing requested!
-This is new code and not yet tested it extensively.
-Also testing in multiple climates would be good.
-So, pitch in and test please!

-This code controls a hacked USB powered dew heater.
-The hack consists of nothing more than removing the switch from the dew heater and directly connecting the power leads to the NO side of a relay.
-This code should work with resistor based designs also, but this has not yet been tested.
+This code controls a hacked USB powered dew heater or resistor based design.
+The dew heater hack consists of nothing more than removing the switch from the dew heater and directly connecting the power leads to the NO side of a relay.
+This code should work with other designs also, but this has not yet been tested.

 A DHT sensor is used to monitor temperature vs dew point.
 When dew point cut-in set point is reached then the dew heater relay is closed.
 When the cut-out set point is reached the dew heater relay is opened.
 Both the cut-in and cut-out set points are defined in the configuration file as an offset from degrees Celsius of the dew point.
 This offset allows for a rough degree of hysterisis control.
 This method of temperature control is primitive, but is sufficient for this purpose.

-The design is based upon a dew heater like the one at the link below:
+The hacked dew heater is based upon a dew heater like the one at the link below:

    https://www.amazon.com/dp/B08LGN222F?psc=1&ref=ppx_yo2_dt_b_product_details

 Configuration file options: